installers/Descartes/readme.md

 A production use binary build script is in the works as the "chomsky" project found at https://github.com/bankonmeOS/chomsky This is the developer edition.

 If you have a ton of cryptocurrency you need a computer that is NOT connected to the Internet and create a paper wallet and put that paper in a safe or safe place.
 Lose the passphrase lose the value.
 I am proving that as I chase down 3.0 Zcash that I picked up in the early days.
 Really!!!
-Web Wallets are not safe for long term storage of any amount you consider to be moderate value.
-Binary build coming soon.
+Web Wallets are not safe for long term storage of any amount you consider to be more than a moderate value.

+Binary build updates.

 Bitsquare, the decentralized cyrptocurrency exchange has been added as a binary.
-In the future Bitsquare will be a source build with the developer edition and a binary build with the production edition.
-Recent experiments have shown that a binary build co-exists effortlessly with a source build on the same hard drive.
+In the future Bitsquare will be also be a source build of a more pure developer edition.
+However, the production and development builds do work in Tandem as separate executables.
+Project Descartes marks the beginning of coupling the binary build with the production edition.
+Recent experiments have shown that a binary build co-exists effortlessly with a source build on the same, separate or virtual hard disk instance.

 Graphics will be added to each of the source built wallets for ease of use....